ElmWer/pyLEC/README.md

     Hint: The LEC is centered at the Voronoi vertice of the polygon which
     (1) is located within the polygon and
-    (2) has the largest shortest distance to the polygon
+    (2) has the largest shortest distance to the polygon of all Voronoi vertices

     Parameters
     ----------